rascol/Raspberry-Pi-PPS-Client/README.md

 $ sudo ./pps-client-4.4.32-v7+
 ```

-This is not an ideal installation solution because it means that pps-client has to be re-installed if the Linux kernel is upgraded.
-But that will not automatically happen unless you run `rpi-update`.
-If there is enough interest in this project, the driver may be accepted into mainline in the upstream kernel and the versioning problem will go away.
+This is not an ideal installation solution because it means that pps-client has to be re-installed when the Linux kernel is upgraded.
+When that happens, this website will have a pps-client installer for that kernel.
+If there is interest in this project, the driver may be accepted into mainline in the upstream kernel and the versioning problem will go away.

 # Uninstalling
 ---